tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/01_DSAR/01_02_03_DSAR_Tasks_Next_Stages.md

-# Data Gathering and Task Review
+# Data Gathering and Review Tasks

 In this tutorial, additional Stages and Tasks are created in order to complete the configuration of our DSAR Tutorial Flow.